gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 variable is inside a loop, the compiler might move the loading of the input variable outside the loop, regarding it as a one-time initialization.

-If this effect is not desired, you can disable such optimizations by setting the ``Volatile`` parameter to ``True``; for example:
+If you don't want this to happen, you can disable such optimizations by setting the ``Volatile`` parameter to ``True``; for example:

   .. code-block:: ada